How to setup and use the Apple Watch ECG app

 What updates do you need?

-You must update your iPhone to iOS 12.1.1, and your Apple Watch Series 4 to WatchOS 5.1.2 in order to access the app, which is only available in the U.S.
+You must update your iPhone to the latest release and your Apple Watch Series 4 to WatchOS 5.2 in order to access the app, which has been proved to be highly accurate.

 How to set up your app

 You need to set the app up first.